Dog neutering – a guide to castration and spaying

 Recovery, home care and check-ups

 When your dog first comes home, they might be a bit sleepy and disorientated.
-This can last for several hours, but they will start to feel much better as the anaesthetic drugs wear-off (usually within 24-48 hours).
+This can last for several hours, but they will start to feel much more normal as the anaesthetic drugs leave their body (usually within 24-48 hours).
 Once your dog is feeling brighter and more energetic, it’s likely that they will want to run around as normal, but it’s important that they rest for 7-10 days to prevent any complications with the wound and internal stitches.
 If necessary, you may need to keep your dog on a lead, crate them, or confine them to one room.
-Once they have recovered from being neutered, you will need to return them to exercise very gradually.
+Once they have recovered from being neutered, you can start slowly returning them to exercise.

 Protecting the wound

 It’s likely that your dog will be given a protective cone/buster collar to stop them licking and nibbling at their wound.
 Speak to your vet beforehand if you would like a soft buster collar or a body suit for you dog.

 Your dog will usually need a check-up 2-3 days and 7-10 days after their operation, to check they are healing well and feeling okay after their anaesthetic.
 However, if you have any concerns about your dog before their check-up, always call your vet for advice.

 You may be able to see stitches in your dog’s wound depending on whether your vet used dissolvable or non-dissolvable stitches.
 Dissolvable stitches can’t be seen and don’t need removing.
 Non-dissolvable stitches can be seen and tend to need removing 7-14 days after the operation.